IshaanDugar/Python-Zoom-LogBot/README.md

   '09:40, 98765432, None

-#NOTE: If you do not have any password for your meeting, you can simply leave it blank
+### NOTE: If you do not have any password for your meeting, you can simply leave it blank

-#FOR TIMINGS BEFORE 10 AM, Please add a '0' before the time, like '9:30' as '09:30'
+### FOR TIMINGS BEFORE 10 AM, Please add a '0' before the hour value, like '9:30' as '09:30' or it won't work

 Then, your bot is almost just done.